liamsmith3194/otter-hockey/README.md

 - [x] Order date is correct
     - The order date shown is correct to the GMT (Greenwich Mean Time)
     - This includes BST (British Summer Time) UTC +1
-- [x] All delivery information matches the checkout fields
+- [x] All delivery information matches the check out fields
-    - The delivery address are the same details as input on the checkout page.
+    - The delivery address are the same details as input on the check out page.
-- [x] order total matches basket total from checkout
+- [x] order total matches basket total from check out
     - For the third page in a row, the basket total is a direct copy and has been manually calculated.
-- [x] Delivery total matches checkout
+- [x] Delivery total matches check out
     - For the third page in a row, the delivery total copies through as expected with only two outcomes £5.00 or £0.00
     - No need for the free delivery icon on this page.
-- [x] Grand total matches checkout
+- [x] Grand total matches check out
     - For the third page in a row, the grand total is a match to all previous two pages and has been manually calculated to ensure the maths are correct.
-- [x] Purchased products matches Order summary from checkout
+- [x] Purchased products matches Order summary from check out
-    - The purchase summary matches the checkout page with the same product details pulling through.
+    - The purchase summary matches the check out page with the same product details pulling through.
 - [x] Return home button
     - The return home button redirects the user to the index page as expected, whether the user is logged in or out.
 - [x] View account button